Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 Organisations can carry out a range of activities to maximise an individual’s capability to lead.
 Our management development factsheet looks at identifying development needs and the techniques involved in developing leaders and managers.

 Organisations use a range of methods to define and measure the leadership capability needed by the organisation in the short- and long-term, although reports on leadership capability consistently highlight skills gaps, and in particular the leadership skills required in the future.
-Selecting individuals with leadership capabilities or the potential to develop it comes under the remit of succession planning.
+Selecting individuals with leadership capabilities or the potential to develop them comes under the remit of succession planning.

 Many organisations provide activities to develop leadership capabilities of individuals through training, development and experience.
 Despite the clear business case for line managers also to be leaders, many organisations promote people in managerial roles based on their technical competence, rather than leadership skills.
 These individuals are likely to need more formal and/or informal support to be effective leaders.
 Organisational approaches to leadership development differ in the behaviours believed to support the overall strategy, as well as the learning methods used.
-Our report Developing managers to support employee engagement, health and well-being collected the latest evidence on designing successful manager development programmes.
+Our report Developing managers to support employee engagement, health and wellbeing collected evidence on designing successful manager development programmes.

 Relevant experience is an important part of individual leader development.
 ‘Leadership transitions’, or the stages when leaders’ responsibilities, time allocation and priorities change as a result of promotion, introduce particular challenges.
 This is where leadership development overlaps with other factors.

 Leadership is often viewed as a collective phenomenon or a process.
 For example, a shared or distributed leadership model suggests that leadership can be shared by team members, with the role of leader taken up when required, involving lateral influence and directed by the team dynamics.
-However, this needs the organisation structure and culture to support the understanding of leadership not as an individual characteristic, but as a process that happens between people.
+However, this needs the organisation structure and culture to support the definition of leadership not as an individual characteristic, but as a process that happens between people.

 Our research reported in Leadership – easier said than done showed that even where individuals have leadership skills, their ability to lead in practice is affected by organisational factors, including hierarchical structures, performance management systems and other people management policies and practices.
 Aligning organisation design and culture can bridge the gap between leadership capability and ability – see our report Tackling the barriers to leadership overview and case studies or listen to our podcast on barriers to leadership.